mrdotan/apicv10/instructions/Lab1/index.md

  Summary
 =============================================================

-You completed the APIC Dev Jam Lab 1 - Create and Secure an API.
+You completed the APIC VEST Lab 1 - Create and Secure an API.
 Throughout the tutorial, you explored the key takeaways:

 -   Create an API by importing an OpenAPI definition for an existing